auth0/docs/articles/api-auth/config/using-the-management-api.md

 The following restrictions apply to the identifier:
 - It must be a valid URN.
 - It cannot be modified after creation.
-- It must be unique throughout your tenant.
+- It must be unique throughout your domain.

 We recommend using your public API endpoint as an identifier.